Rules 24MX ALESTREM2023-01-05T12:01:48+01:00

 Article 7.
 Motorbikes

-Motorbikes must comply with the Highway Code and the current FFM regulations.
+Motorbikes must comply with the Highway Code and current FFM regulations.
 Trial bikes are forbidden.
-They must be equipped with FIM approved and catalogued tyres at the rear.
-At the front, the tyre approved for use on public roads is compulsory.
+They must be fitted with FIM standard tyres, approved and catalogued at the rear.
+Front tyres must be approved for use on public roads.
 The registration number must be indelibly marked.
-Please note that part of the race takes place at night and that the lighting of the motorbikes must be in excellent working order.
-Additional lighting is permitted.
-In case of non-conformity or insufficient lighting, the rider of the motorbike in question will be refused the start.
-The fitting of a strap on the front of the motorbike is mandatory.
+Please note that part of the race takes place at night, so motorbike lighting must be in excellent working order.
+Additional improved lighting is authorised.
+In the event of non-compliance or insufficient lighting, the rider of the motorbike in question will be refused the start.
+The fitting of a strap on the front of the motorbike is strongly recommended.

 Motorbikes with WW and W garage registration are not allowed.